|Washington Coast Cleanup||April 20, 2019|

 Please check in before beginning any cleanup activities.
-Check in will be at the end of the Chance a La Mer approach, between 9 a.m. and noon.
+Check in will be at the end of the Chance a La Mer approach, between 8:30 a.m and 11 a.m.
 Volunteers will receive supplies, basic information about the cleanup, and will fill out a State Parks volunteer timesheet.

 - Wear gloves, proper clothing, and water-resistant shoes.

 - Do not touch medical waste, dead animals, hazardous materials or sharp objects.
 If you are uncertain about an item, do not touch it.

 - Report hazardous items that cannot be removed to event staff.

 - Work with a partner.

 - Be careful of unstable banks, steep slopes, or slippery surfaces.

 - Do not try to lift anything that is too heavy for you.
 Ask for help!

 - Watch for poison oak, plants with thorns, or other natural hazards.